-- Add one teaspoon of aloe juice to this and mix well to form a smooth paste.
+- Into this, add one teaspoon of aloe juice and mix well to form a smooth paste.

 - Gently scrub in circular motions.

-- Lie down for 15-20 minutes and rinse off with warm water.
+- Now lie down for 15-20 minutes and rinse off with warm water.

 5. Green Tea Mask

-- This face mask is especially beneficial for women who are experiencing premature aging.
-Green tea and aloe are rich in antioxidants that help to fight free radicals and reduce the signs of aging.
+- This face mask is especially beneficial for women with premature aging.
+Green tea and Aloe are rich in antioxidantsthat help to fight free radicals and reduce signs of aging.

-- Mash the pulp of one-fourth of an avocado and cucumber puree in a bowl.
+- Mash ¼th avocado pulp and cucumber puree in a bowl.

 - Mix well to form a paste and apply on the skin.
-Keep it on for 20 minutes and then rinse with warm water.
+Keep on for 20 minutes and rinse with warm water.

 6. Moisturising Mask